Euro20179/tpick/README.md

 - [ ] Specify starting value with cli option
 - [x] Copy output
 - [ ] Convert any supported format to any other supported format via cli.
+- [ ] Pressing a key to input a color
+- [ ] Cli options for setting default Input/Selection/Output formats

 ## Maybe goals